How is my loan eligibility determined?

 Financial need is not required to qualify for a Direct Unsubsidized Loan, but the cost of your education must exceed any other financial aid you have been awarded.

 With a Direct Unsubsidized Loan, you are responsible for interest payments even while you are in school.
 You can either make interest payments or postpone them.
-If you postpone interest payments, interest will be added to your principal balance.
+If you postpone interest payments, interest will be added to your principle balance.
 This is known as capitalization.
 Capitalization increases the total amount you will repay.
 You will save money by making your interest payments.